aspose-drawing/Aspose.Drawing-Documentation/net/showcases/celtic-heart/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Make video from separate frames in PNG files and add sound:
+To create a video from individual frames saved as PNG files and add audio, you can execute the following commands:
 </p>

 ```sh